rassweiler/CellularAutomatonLevelDesign/README.md

 # CellularAutomatonLevelDesign

-Procedural level generation in C# by Kyle Rassweiler.
+Procedural level generation in C#.
+This project is mostly for learning the particulars of the C# language and multi threading (the multi threading portion needs work).
 Idea from [Tutsplus](http://gamedevelopment.tutsplus.com/tutorials/generate-random-cave-levels-using-cellular-automata--gamedev-9664).

 New Level with default values: